Obsessive Compulsive Disorder (OCD): What It Is And How To Treat It

 Most people get preoccupied or obsess about something, a thought or feeling, once in a while.
 A student might obsess about a test, a parent about the safety of a child, a working person about the possibility of losing a job.

-We are all capable of being obsessive.
+We are all capable of being obsessive or having obsessive thoughts.
 It is when obsessive thoughts and compulsive behaviors (rituals) control a person’s life that a diagnosis of OCD may be justified.

 Obsessive-Compulsive Disorder (OCD) is one of several types of anxiety disorders.
 It is characterized by obsessive thoughts and compulsive behaviors that a person feels compelled to repeat.
 These behaviors become ritualized in an often futile attempt to cope with anxiety.
 It is as if one is stuck in first gear, unable to accelerate or move forward until the ritual is completed.